apache/druid/docs/tutorials/tutorial-compaction.md

 ## Compact the data

-Now you compact these 51 small segments.
+Now you compact these 51 small segments and retain the segment granularity of `HOUR`.
 The Druid distribution includes a compaction task spec for this tutorial datasource at `quickstart/tutorial/compaction-keep-granularity.json`:

 ```json